-Every child enrolled at Creekside Campus for 3 or more days per week is automatically enrolled in a day attending our Adventure Day Program, which focuses on providing the opportunity for full immersion in nature, once a week.
+Most children enrolled at our older Creekside Campus (now at Redwood) for 3 or more days per week are automatically enrolled in a day attending our Adventure Day Program, which focuses on providing the opportunity for full immersion in nature, once a week.

 We believe that children have an inherent right to experience nature and we follow the American Forest Kindergarten model of 'Total Nature Immersion' regardless of weather or season.
 Nature Immersion is defined as "unstructured free time in nature resulting in an intimate, deep and personal connection to the natural world."
 During our Adventure Days we roam far and wide around Sonoma County - mostly exploring our diverse and beautiful regional parks.
 We follow a Flow Learning (aka Interest-led or Child-led) teaching style.
 Flow learning leads to emergent curriculum, the lessons that emerge when children are free explorers in nature.